top of page

 May I come for the weekend?

 Yes, your fees will cover the ball on Friday and one night stay in the dorm Friday night, with the option to add Saturday night.
 No meals are included in this option.
-The rate is $95 for double occupancy and $125 for single.
+The rate is $100 for double occupancy and $130 for single.
+Be sure to add parking for the weekend on the registration form if you will have a vehicle with you.

 May I stay off campus?